demizer/apc/README.rst

 repository when adding packages to a repository.
 In the example directory structure above the repository name is 'archzfs'.

-DefaultRepoTarget is use as the default repository target in case the '-t' argument is not used with the repo subcommand of pbldr.
+DefaultRepoTarget is used as the default repository target in case the '-t' argument is not used with the repo subcommand.

 In the directory structure example above, the core, archiso, and testing directories are repository directories, and thus, repository targets.